 A unique aspect of the villages is the famous troglodyte houses.
 These are underground homes carved vertically or horizontally into the soft limestone and marls (a mixture of clay, sand, and limestone).
 Some of the homes resemble simple caves cut into the hill slopes.
 Others are dug deep into the ground with a complex network of rooms positioned around a central pit that serves as a light source.

 The greater part of the country is arid and unproductive; however, over the years the Nefusa have become an agricultural economy well adapted to their semi-arid environment.
-They grow a variety of crops, and herd sheep and goats.
+They grow a variety of crops, and raise sheep and goats.
 For the Nefusa, the size of the farm is not expressed by the amount of land, but by the number of trees.
 It is not unusual for individual trees to be owned by several families, or for one person to own a tree and another to own the soil in which it grows.